rsksmart/devportal-1.0/rif/rns/specs/index.md

 ## Valid names

-A valid RNS domain is defined as follows:
+For simplicity, a valid RNS domain is defined as follows:

-- TLD is one of the predefined TLDs, which currently is only `rsk`
+- TLD is one of the predefined TLDs, which currently may only be `rsk`
-- The first label is compulsory, and must be alphanumeric
+- The first label is compulsory
-- Any second and subsequent labels are optional, and must be alphanumeric if present
+- Any second and subsequent labels are optional
+- All labels must be alphanumeric and lower case
-- All labels and and TLD are delimited by `.`
+- All labels and the TLD are delimited by `.`

-The reference implementation for RNS validation can be found in `rns.js`
+The reference implementation for RNS domain validation can be found in `rns.js`

 - `AVAILABLE_TLDS` in [`src/constants.ts`](https://github.com/rnsdomains/rns-js/blob/master/src/constants.ts)
 - `isValidDomain` and `isValidLabel` in [`src/utils.ts`](https://github.com/rnsdomains/rns-js/blob/master/src/utils.ts)